 Ayahuasca and peyote both contain psychoactive properties and have been used in treating various health conditions for thousands of years.
 But what is the difference between these two medicinal and psychoactive plants?

 People may confuse ayahuasca and peyote because they both make you feel high, just like other psychedelic drugs like LSD.
 Also, even if they have tons of similarities and effects on the brain, they are still very different.
+For more information you can check out our homepage.

 Although both are hallucinogens, they offer different experiences.